BitPatty/super-mario-sunshine-c-kit/README.md

 # Super-Mario-Sunshine-C-Kit
 A WIP C library for everyone's favorite game: Super Mario Sunshine.

+TODO: Add more examples..
+(Please)
+TODO: Actually fix the code listed in the main example.

 What can this do?

 You can make Gecko code modifications in C for Super Mario Sunshine, and Super Mario Sunshine only, for now.
 (I'll probably make another kit for some other games in the future, though only me working on them; I don't want to involve Miluaces into the pain. ^ ^' )